What is Kamikaze Defense?

 - Examples of Kamikaze defense include the sale-of-the-crown-jewels strategy, the fat-man strategy, and the scorched-earth strategy.

-- Target companies usually take the Kamikaze defense as a last resort, since it is possible that the company cannot recover from the damage.
+- Target companies usually take the Kamikaze defense as a last resort, since it is possible that the company will not recover from the self inflicted damage.

 Understanding Kamikaze Defense

 Kamikaze defense is a type of strategy that a target company can take to avoid a hostile takeover.
-A hostile takeover happens when a company (the acquirer) tries to acquire another company (the target), as the management of the target company is unwilling to make this deal.
-It usually appears among public companies, as the shareholders are not in the management team.
+A hostile takeover happens when a company (the acquirer) tries to acquire another company (the target), as the management of the target company is unwilling to participate in the deal.
+It usually appears among public companies, as the shareholders are independent of the management team, and they are approached to do the deal.

 The acquirer can purchase shares directly from the public shareholders, even though the management of the target disagrees with the acquisition.
-The acquirer may also reach the deal by replacing the target’s management team.
+The acquirer may also reach the deal by replacing the target’s board of directors.

 Target companies can apply defensive strategies to avoid being taken over.
 These defensive strategies can be categorized into pre-offer defenses and post-offer defenses.
 Pre-offer defenses are employed to avoid possible bidding offers, while post-offer defenses are implemented when a threat’s actually taken place.
 Kamikaze defense is a post-offer defense, as it is usually the last resort when other defensive strategies do not work.